New Zealand Plume Genetics: Heritage Pedigree Cavy Breed

 create a New

-Zealand Plume from scratch,
+Zealand Plume heritage breed from scratch,

 you have to balance a specific set of dominant genes with "modifying"

 genes that control exactly the placement of rosettes.
-The NZ Plume is a

 The